Lie on CV and Lose Chances to Get Job

 Losing your trustworthiness is dramatic and can cost you much time and work to bring it back.

 No time to relax

-Not only you’re living through a personal stress of starting a new job, in the new place with new people, yet you have to worry about not being revealed about some of your qualifications on your resume.
+Not only you’re living through the personal stress of starting a new job, in a new place with new people, yet you have to worry about not being revealed about some of your qualifications on your resume.

 And this has to last as long as you hold the position: accordingly, the fear will always be anytime you work and receive special tasks.
 So, what if you lack some knowledge to cope with a necessary problem, but wrote about it earlier?

 Losing your position due to your lies in the resume is only half the problem, as it turns out.

 If the current employer knows the truth, he won’t probably help you with writing a proper reference for the next job you would want to apply for.
 So, you can guess the reason why recruiters don’t call you.

 Moreover, how would you be able to explain the fact that you have worked for such a short time period?